llllllllll/jlist/README.rst

 ``jlist`` can be made to replace Python's builtin ``list`` object, either in particular function or globally.
 This behavior depends on the `codetransformer
-<https://github.com/llllllllll/codetransformer>`_, and is not installed nor
+<https://github.com/llllllllll/codetransformer>`_ module, and is not installed
-enabled by default.
+nor enabled by default.

 To make ``jlist`` replace ``list`` literals in a particular function, ``jlist.overloaded_literals`` may be used as a function decorator: